nxxr-07/nxxr-07/README.md

 ## 🚀 About Me

-I’m a passionate Android developer who loves building real-world solutions using **Java**, **Kotlin**, and **Jetpack Compose**.
-I specialize in building apps that solve everyday problems — from study room booking systems to digital libraries.
-I’m also skilled in working with **Firebase**, **REST APIs**, and database systems like **MySQL** and **SQLite3**.

-Currently, I’m sharpening my core development skills through internships and collaborative projects while maintaining a top GPA across both my university and IIT Madras courses.
+I’m a passionate software engineer who loves building real-world solutions across platforms.
+While I started with Android development, I’ve expanded into full-stack web development and backend engineering using technologies like **Python Flask**, **Java Spring Boot**, and **MySQL**.

+I enjoy working on apps and APIs that solve practical problems — from home service platforms to quiz-based learning apps.
+My focus is on writing clean, maintainable code, learning new frameworks, and delivering functional projects end to end.

+Currently exploring **Java Spring Boot** and sharpening my backend engineering skills.

 ---